 Samantha Martin, Client Care Coordinator/CBHPSS (she/her)

 We're expanding!
-Welcome to the new addition to the team, Samantha "Sam" Martin, our client care coordinator.
+Welcome to the new addition to the team, Samantha "Sam" Martin, our client care coordinator and peer mentor.
 Feel free to contact her with questions about scheduling and resources.
-A graduate of Boston University, where she studied Psychology and Visual Arts, she is currently enrolled in Prescott College where she is getting her Master's of Science in Counseling with a concentration in social justice counseling and Expressive Arts Therapy.
-Expressive arts therapy has an international foundation and uses art, dance, poetry, creative writing, and other creative methods to encourage healing and growth.
+A graduate of Boston University, where she studied Psychology and Visual Arts, she is currently enrolled in Prescott College and studying for her Master's of Science in Counseling with a concentration in social justice and expressive arts therapy.
 Sam was born in Glendive, MT, and raised in Butte and Helena.
 She is an artist, writer, poet, and musician.